-Antonio Guterres, Portugal’s ex-prime minister who was the UN refugee chief for 10 years, lead the closely watched first straw poll vote Thursday to pick the next UN secretary-general, diplomats said.
+Antonio Guterres, Portugal’s ex-prime minister who was UN refugee chief for 10 years, led the closely watched first straw poll vote Thursday to pick the next UN secretary-general, diplomats said.

 Slovenia’s former president Danilo Turk came second in the secret vote by the UN Security Council to choose a successor to Ban Ki-moon.